 With the economy of Western Canada hit hard by the fall in oil and other commodity prices that began last year, Canada’s most populous province, Ontario, has begun to account for quite a large share of the country’s economic growth.
 Many Canadian economists – most of whom live in Ontario, as I do – assume this economic resilience is the result of Ontario’s economic diversity and size.
-Ontario’s population is much larger than that of any other Canadian province (see graph below), and its economy is mixed between services (in Toronto), government (Ottawa), industry (southwestern Ontario), and commodities (northern Ontario).
+Ontario’s population is much larger than that of any other Canadian province (see graph below), and its economy is mixed between services (in Toronto), government (Ottawa), industry and agriculture (southwestern Ontario), and commodities (northern Ontario).
 Ontario’s economy is also more oriented toward the auto sector than other provinces are, and so may be benefiting more than others from the fall in oil prices.

 Still, this may be missing the point to a certain extent.
 What really sets Ontario aside from other Canadian provinces is the proximity of large population centres in Ontario to large population centres in the United States.
 This is unique among Canadian provinces (see graph below), particularly if you ignore Quebec (which is separated from US populations by a language barrier as well as a political one) and British Columbia (which, perhaps not incidentally, is the other major province that has decent economic growth right now, in spite of the fact that it is a significant commodity exporter and has close ties to oil-rich Alberta).
 Ontario is the only province to have a handful of cities which straddle the US-Canada border.
 These include Detroit-Windsor, Buffalo-Fort Erie, Niagara Falls, Sault St Marie, and Sarnia-Fort Huron.